yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 7. What Is SPA?

-> - SPA is short for single page application.
+> - SPA is short for Single Page Application.
-One SPA is one web application, what it needs will loaded (HTML, CSS, JS) in one time request, to manipulate DOM don't need to refresh browser just JavaScript.
+One SPA is one web application, what it will load what you need (HTML, CSS, JS) in first time, only reload the different part when you manipulate the action or enter the new page.
 <br/>

 > - Related Reference : [跟著小明一起搞懂技術名詞：MVC、SPA 與 SSR](https://medium.com/@hulitw/introduction-mvc-spa-and-ssr-545c941669e9)